DeeboyEdx/speech2input/README.md

 * type I see you exclamation mark after 3 minutes

 [^1]: Aside from the Windows PC and a device with Google Assistant, of course.
 Both are ubiquitous but I recognize accessibility to these devices is not universal.
-[^2]: Just download and extract to the appropriate PATH directory.
+[^2]: Download and extract to a location in PATH directory OR this project's root folder.
 [^3]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
 [^4]: I'm not fond of the confusing way IFTTT uses the terminology "connect" to either mean _to enable_ an applet or _to get_ one from their store of sorts.
 Maybe it's just me.
 That aside.
 Thankfully if you choose to utilize the "applet" created by loneseeker777 called "[Tell my computer to...
 (Pushbullet Version)](https://ifttt.com/applets/U7MjJfV3)", you won't utilize one of your 3 (of 5?) free slots.
 I know, it's not ideal but it's free.
 [^5]: You can list multiple "Listen for" phrases.
 Be sparing here as the more variability you add, the greater your chances of stepping on another card's toes causing unexpected results.
 As you may experience with the Volume cards later.